JMSchuurmans/welcome-to-learn-verified-v-000/README.md

 Whenever you get stuck for more than a few minutes, start by clicking on the "Ask A Question" button at the top right of [learn.co](https://learn.co/).
 We have a team of Technical Coaches who will respond to you ASAP (usually within a minute) and if they can't get you going again with a couple of comments, they'll set you up with a screenshare where you get 20 minutes of personalized 1:1 support.
 We usually try to get you on a screenshare within 30-45 minutes of connecting with you, although at busy times it may take a little longer.
 Make sure to use Ask A Question early and often.
 It's the best way to get immediate help with labs.

 It is important to realize that Ask A Question is an educational - not customer support - function.
 Their goal isn't to tell you the answer (we could email you all of the answers for the whole course but that wouldn't help you to become a programmer).
-Their goal is to help you to learn how to learn by asking you questions and helping you to get better at key tasks like reading error messages and googling for answers.
+Their goal is to help you learn how to learn by asking you questions and helping you to get better at key tasks like reading error messages and googling for answers.
 It'd be quicker for us just to tell you the answers, but our goal is to help you to build the skills to succeed as a professional developer, and the most important skill a developer has is the ability to figure things out on their own.

 ### Study Groups

 You can host your own study groups to connect with and learn with other students.
-However, we also run over 40 study groups a week that are "Flatiron hosted" to help you to learn to code.
+However, we also run over 40 study groups a week that are "Flatiron-hosted" to help you learn to code.

 There are seven different types of study groups:
 - **Orientation**: Optional advice and information on getting started with the program.
 Usually on Mondays every week.
 If you can't make it, feel free to watch the recorded version [here](https://www.youtube.com/watch?v=I9iOq3EZxfE)
-- **Motivational** (Thoughtful Thursday, Coders Unite, etc): The objective of these is to allow students to connect and chat about their experiences of being on learn and to motivate each other.
+- **Motivational** (Thoughtful Thursday, Coders Unite, etc): The objective of these is to allow students to connect and chat about their experiences of being on Learn and to motivate each other.
 - **Office Hours**: A chance to connect with an instructor to ask any technical questions you might have
 - **Portfolio Project Prep**: A chance to talk with an instructor about any questions you might have about designing or building your portfolio project review app
 - **Lab Specific**: A combination of code along and a description of the underlying concepts.